The Potential of HEFT and the scale of New Physics: Infinite amplitude sums for unitarity, cross sections and decay rates

 The above case is for $\bar P=2$ initial particles and gives cross-sections, the $\bar P=1$ case can also be made sense of as a decay rate.
 In particular with $\bar a=1,\bar b=0$ one obtains the decay rate of the Higgs-like particle to any number of NGB if the threshold of Heaviside functions of Eq.~\eqref{eq:Heavy} is put in place so that the sum is restricted as

 where $w_h=s_h/(4\pi v)^2=m_h^2/(4\pi v)^2$.
 Note that for massive particles one can only sum until $2B<m_h/m_\pi$ and hence not a single of these channels happens to be open if one extends this formula to the SM scalar sector.
+It is nonetheless a good check to reproduce the longitudinal contribution to the decay of a heavy Higgs, one has